Laura-O/laura-fyi/content/authors/laura/_index.md

   - Visitors
 ---

+Hi!

-I am a Data Scientist
+I am a Data Scientist from Dortmund, Germany.

 Apart from that, I am also a [speedcuber](https://www.worldcubeassociation.org/persons/2009OHRN01) and a Senior Delegate for Europe in the [World Cube Association](https://www.worldcubeassociation.org/about).